 A Good Company: From Mindless to Mindful Consumption

 Launched in February 2019 in Stockholm, Sweden, A Good Company is now a global company and foundation with employees all over the world, including Hong Kong, Denmark, and the United Kingdom.
-Their selection of sustainable products include the stone paper notebook, sketchbook, and pocket diary, a bamboo eco-friendly toothbrush, and a natural grass pen.
+Their selection of sustainable products include the stone paper notebook, sketchbook, and pocket diary, a bamboo eco-friendly toothbrush, an eco-friendly phone case, and a natural grass pen.
 A Good Company takes the guesswork out of the equation and provides products that consumers can trust for the health of their bodies and the environment.

 Each product is designed with the highest quality sustainable materials and each product page includes information on where and how the product was made as well as how to recycle or repurpose it at the end of its lifecycle.

 A Good Company is all about inspiring people to transform from mindless consumption into taking more conscious decisions in their everyday lives.

 Anders Ankarlid, CEO of A Good Company